Muhammedsuwaneh/Blob_Pixel_Counter/README.md

 ## Disclaimer

-This project purposely meant for practice.
-To professionally count pixels, it is recommended to use Libaries like OpenCV & Languages like Python.
+This project is purposely meant for practice.
+To professionally count pixels, it is recommended to use libaries like OpenCV & languages like Python.
 The program cannot count pixels of a real picture/image.
 I hope students find it useful.

 ## Screenshots